Nachax/Campervan/index.md

 ![Image 19-11-20 at 12 41 PM 2](https://user-images.githubusercontent.com/73225133/99638094-c6328900-2a6b-11eb-8656-4e8e27e27371.jpg)

 ## First designs of the camper van - Mock up
-With the skills learned over the week, I attempeted to build a very basic mock up of the interior of the van...
+With the skills learned over the week, I attempeted to build a very basic mock up of the interior...Taking into consideration the key element of - motorcycle , dinette and a sofa cum bed.

 ![Image 19-11-20 at 12 45 PM](https://user-images.githubusercontent.com/73225133/99638583-72746f80-2a6c-11eb-8fe2-75f90e0e682a.jpg)

-The next step was to build more elements into the build.
-The components added
+The next step was to build incorporate more elements into the build.
+Components added
 1. Bed + Mattress
 2. Motorcycle
 3. Sofa cum bed